TasvirChi/platform-install-packages/doc/building_kaltura_rpms_howto.md

 This will update the Core version in the various relevant spec files

-5. update specs for additional components according to versions in the deployment doc, i.e: if KMC is of a new version then update 'Version' in kaltura-kmc.spec, for kdp3, update kaltura-kdp3.spec, etc
+5. update specs for additional components according to versions in the deployment doc, i.e: if BMC is of a new version then update 'Version' in borhan-bmc.spec, for bdp3, update borhan-bdp3.spec, etc

-6. Add changelog entries according to what is stated in the deployment doc to each component, for instance this is one for kaltura-base - the Core package:
+6. Add changelog entries according to what is stated in the deployment doc to each component, for instance this is one for borhan-base - the Core package:
 - Ver Bounce to 9.13.0
 - PLAT-307 - FFMpeg 2.1.3 integration
 - PLAT-914 - FileSyncImport - re-use curl